top of page

 Anchoring Bias - The tendency to rely heavily on the first piece of information encountered when making decisions.

-ATQ - Ask the question
+ATQ - Ask The Question

 Autonomy - Respecting or emphasizing a subject's right to cooperate, talk, engage, or not do anything.